• Skip to primary navigation

 If you’re traveling from elsewhere in France, you can reach Nice by car via the A8 autoroute du Soleil or “La Provençale”, or via the national and departmental roads.

-If you’re coming to Nice from Italy, you can take the A10 freeway or the A8 freeway from Ventimiglia.
+If you’re coming to Nice from Italy, you can take the A10 freeway or the A8 from Ventimiglia.

 Finally, if you’re traveling by car from other European countries, you’ll need to plan your itinerary around your point of departure, using European freeways like the A8 or the Italian A10 (or Autoroute des Fleurs).